*Last Updated: 01//2021

 Getting rid of bloatware

-Next, and before we begin installing programs and adding your personal files to your PC, it’s important to remove any unnecessary software that the manufacturer may have installed, called “bloatware.”
+It’s important to remove any unnecessary software the manufacturer may have installed, called “bloatware.”
 You can do this manually via Windows’ built-in “Remove a Program” feature, but this sometimes leaves behind fragments of uninstalled programs deep in the system.
 Powerful programs like Revo Uninstaller do the dirty work for you, and make sure these programs are fully cleaned from your system.
-Others, like Should I Remove It, automate the process and even provide advice about which programs are safe to remove – remember: you never want to uninstall a program before you know it’s safe to do so!
+Others like Should I Remove It automate the process and even provide advice about which programs are safe to remove – remember: you never want to uninstall a program before you know it’s safe to do so!

 Next, you’ll want to transfer all of your important files, including photos, documents, music, and videos.
-If you have an external hard drive, USB flash drive, or SD card of sufficient capacity, you can transfer the files manually, or you can use cloud services like Dropbox and Google Drive to sync your files from one computer to another in the background – all you have to do is install the appropriate app onto both PCs, copy your files into the syncing folder, and just walk away!
+With your external hard drive, USB flash drive, or SD card of sufficient capacity at hand, you can transfer the files manually, or you can use cloud services like Dropbox and Google Drive to sync your files from one computer to another in the background – all you have to do is install the appropriate app onto both PCs, copy your files into the syncing folder, and just walk away!
 The syncing program will transfer all of your files on its own while you spend some quality time with your family.

-Web browsers are probably the most-used programs on our computers these days, so personalizing the browser on your new PC is absolutely essential to loving your new machine.
+Once you’ve finished transferring your files, it’s time to sync your web browser so you can work just as efficiently as you did on your old computer.
 Thankfully, two very popular browsers, Google Chrome and Mozilla Firefox, offer the ability to sync all of your bookmarks, settings, and add-ons across devices.
 Others, like Safari and Opera, can sync simple features like bookmarks and browsing history, but don’t offer the ability to sync other settings.